North Caucasus Line

-The North Caucasus Line was a line of Russian forts and Cossack settlements along the north side of the Caucasus Mountains.
-Originating in the mid-16th century with a few free Cossacks near the Caspian Sea, from the mid-18th century the line was pushed west and used as a base to conquer the mountains to the south and to populate the steppes to the north.
+The North Caucasus Line (Russian: Кавказская линия) was a line of Russian forts and Cossack settlements along the north side of the Caucasus Mountains.
+Originating in the mid-16th century with a small number of free Cossacks near the Caspian Sea, from the mid-18th century the line was pushed west and used as a base to conquer the mountains to the south and to settle the steppes to the north.

 Background

 Geography

 The distribution of Cossack settlements was determined by three roughly parallel lines.
 The first was the line between the Caucasus foothills and the lowlands.
 The second was the line between forest and steppe.
 It is difficult to trace this line, as much of the forest has been cleared for agriculture, but it is clear that a belt of forest steppe extended north of the foothills onto the plain.
 The third line was marked by three, and later five, rivers.
 In the east, the Terek River catches the rivers that flow north from the Caucasus and drains them into the Caspian.
 In the west, the Kuban River drains the Caucasus rivers west into the Sea of Azov.
 In the center, the Malka River catches the mountain rivers and flows east into the Terek.
 The Terek, Malka, and Kuban made a natural military line.
 Later two other rivers became important.
 The Terek first flows north, turns somewhat west, and makes a bend before flowing east.
 Inside this bend, the Sunzha River flows northeast into the Terek and catches most of the mountain rivers.
 Once the Terek was controlled, it became the next military line.
 In the west, the Kuban also flows north before swinging west.
 Inside this curve, the north-flowing Laba River was the next military line.

-In the east, along the Terek, the soil is poor and rainfall low.
+In the east, along the Terek, the soil is poor and rainfall is low.
 Dense peasant settlement became possible only when the line was pushed west to the Stavropol highland in the center in the late 18th century.

 Around 1500, Russia began to push south from its heartland in Muscovy.
-Everything south of the Black Sea and Caucasus was controlled by the Nogai nomads.
+Everything south of the Black Sea and the Caucasus was controlled by the Nogai nomads.
 In 1556, Russia moved down the Volga, capturing Astrakhan at the north end of the Caspian Sea.
-The land south of the Terek along the Caspian Sea was controlled by various khanates nominally subject to Persia, the northernmost of which later became the Shamkhalate of Tarki.
+The land south of the Terek along the Caspian Sea was controlled by various Khanates nominally subject to Persia, the northernmost of which later became the Shamkhalate of Tarki.